Part 2: How Diet and Lifestyle Affect Autoimmune Disease

 The Paleo diet is a great long-term option that isn't as restrictive as the others and still includes favorites like cakes, pies, pizzas, and waffles.
 Many people who complete a Whole30 or AIP diet use Paleo as their long-term eating style.

 The Whole30 is a 30-day effort that is based on the Paleo

 The Autoimmune Paleo Protocol (AIP diet) is the most restrictive but also the most effective at quelling any autoimmune disease activity.
 In addition to everything Paleo removes, it also removes things like nuts, seeds, coffee, chocolate, eggs, nightshades (things like white potatoes, chili peppers, eggplant, tomatoes, and paprika), and ghee and butter.
 It's an elimination and reintroduction protocol, where you remove all of these additional foods for a period of time (typically 30-90 days) and then once your symptoms subside and you feel better, you start reintroducing foods one-at-a-time to see if you react at all.
-This diet does allow for desserts though, so it's not entirely cruel :-), and it really customizes your diet to make sure that what you eat works well for you.
+This diet does allow for desserts though, and it really customizes your diet to make sure that what you eat works well for you.